 - Be an in-state resident or AB 540 eligible

 - Complete a GPA verification form (for Cal Grants A&B) by the March 2nd or September 2nd deadlines.

 - Complete the FAFSA.

-Full Time Student Success Grant
+Full-Time Student Success Grant

-This award is for Full Time Cal Grant B recipients.
-The award amount varies.
+This award is for Full-Time (12 units) Cal Grant B or C recipients.